-- together with our other independent, outside, non-employee directors, discharge the board's responsibilities relating to compensation of our Chief Executive Officer, - review and approve the compensation of executive officers of the company other than the Chief Executive Officer, employee benefit plans in which the executive officers participate and the compensation of outside directors, - meet with our Chief Executive Officer annually to review the performance of our executive officers including an in-depth review of our executive officers' performance and our succession,

-- administer our executive compensation programs and assure that compensation programs are implemented according to our compensation philosophy as established by the Compensation Committee and that compensation actions are aligned with our business strategy, expected financial results and the interests of stockholders, - annually review the design of our compensation plans, - review and discuss with management the company's compensation discussion and analysis to be included in the company's annual proxy statement or Annual Report on Form 10-K filed with the SEC, - prepare the Compensation Committee Report as required by the rules of the SEC, - review the results of the company's stockholders' advisory vote on executive compensation, determine what, if any, actions or policy recommendations are warranted based on the advisory vote and other feedback from stockholders, and make recommendations on how frequently the company should provide its stockholders with such an advisory vote, - review the performance of our executive officers and the developmental actions for the group of managers identified by management as high potential and therefore corporate monitored employees and - administer our deferred compensation plan for our non-employee directors.
+- together with the other independent directors, discharge the board's responsibilities relating to compensation of our Chief Executive Officer, - review and approve the compensation of executive officers of the Company, other than the Chief Executive Officer, employee benefit plans in which the executive officers participate and the compensation of outside directors, - meet with our Chief Executive Officer annually to review the performance of our executive officers including an in-depth review of our executive officers' performance and our succession, - administer our executive compensation programs and assure that compensation programs are implemented according to our compensation philosophy as established by the Compensation Committee and that compensation actions are aligned with our business strategy, expected financial results and the interests of stockholders, - annually review the design of our compensation plans, - review and discuss with management the Company's compensation discussion and analysis to be included in the Company's annual proxy statement or Annual Report on Form 10-K filed with the SEC, - prepare the Compensation Committee Report as required by the rules of the SEC, - review the results of the Company's stockholders' advisory vote on executive compensation, determine what, if any, actions or policy recommendations are warranted based on the advisory vote and other feedback from stockholders, and make recommendations on how frequently the Company should provide its stockholders with such an advisory vote, - review the performance of our executive officers and the developmental actions for the group of managers identified by management as high potential and therefore corporate monitored employees, and - administer our deferred compensation plan for our non-employee directors.

-The Compensation Committee selected and directly retained the services of Pearl Meyer & Partners, LLC, an independent executive compensation consulting firm, as to its compensation decisions for 2018.
-Pearl Meyer & Partners did not provide any other services to the company and worked with the company's management only on matters for which the Compensation Committee is responsible.
+The Compensation Committee selected and directly retained the services of Pearl Meyer & Partners, LLC, an independent executive compensation consulting firm, as to its compensation decisions for 2019.
+Pearl Meyer & Partners did not provide any other services to the Company and worked with the Company's management only on matters for which the Compensation Committee is responsible.
 The Compensation Committee assessed the independence of Pearl Meyer & Partners pursuant to SEC and NYSE rules and concluded that no conflict of interest existed that would prevent Pearl Meyer & Partners from serving as an independent consultant to the committee.
-The work of Pearl Meyer & Partners in 2018 did not raise any conflicts of interest.
+The work of Pearl Meyer & Partners in 2019 did not raise any conflicts of interest.
 Pearl Meyer & Partners generally attends meetings of the committee and also communicates with the committee outside of meetings.
 Our Compensation Committee has instructed the independent consultant to:

-- act independently of management and at the direction of the committee, - understand that their ongoing engagement will be determined by the committee, - keep the committee informed of trends and regulatory developments, - · provide compensation comparisons based on information that is derived from comparable businesses of a similar size to us and - provide detailed comparative data regarding executive officer compensation.
+- act independently of management and at the direction of the committee, - understand that their ongoing engagement will be determined by the committee, - keep the committee informed of trends and regulatory developments, - · provide compensation comparisons based on information that is derived from comparable businesses of a similar size to us, and - provide detailed comparative data regarding executive officer compensation.

-Our Chief Executive Officer generally attends meetings of the Compensation Committee by invitation of the committee.
+Our Chief Executive Officer generally attends meetings of the Compensation Committee by invitation of the committee, except for meetings in which the Chief Executive Officer's compensation is being considered.